🪏 Digging Inquiries

 Yep, you need a locate even for your backyard.
 Utilities could be anywhere on your property, so it’s important for safety and to follow the rules – get a locate done before you dig.

-Do I need a building permit for my fence project?
+Do I need a permit to build a fence in Ontario?

 Do I need a building permit for my deck project?